fntlnz/blog.fntlnz.wtf/content/post/systemd-nspawn.md

 - **Reuse**: I can reuse any docker image I want just by exporting it to a tar file, I can even reuse virtual machine images.

-Now let's listen at some music!
+Now let's listen some music!

 ![systemd nspawn spotify](/systemd-nspawn/video.gif)